 Hotels Near Kawaguchiko Station

 Visitors seeking a hotel near Kawaguchiko train station also have an abundance of choices.
 Hostels, hotels, vacation rentals and resorts are all within the vicinity of the station and lake.

 We recommend searching for properties near the station on Booking.com – like we do!

-- Don’t forget to pack a pair of lightweight and comfortable shoes for your trip to the lake.
-I (Sarah) have traveled with these shoes by Columbia and Skechers.
+- Don’t forget to pack a pair of lightweight and comfortable travel shoes for your trip to the lake.
+I (Sarah) have always packed these shoes by Columbia and Skechers.
 Kris prefers wearing these shoes by Merrell.

 - We’re certain you’ll be snapping tons of photos during your trip.
 Rather than relying on your mobile phone to capture Mt.
 Fuji, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight).

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.